-- 6.5 Option Price.
-The purchase price of Common Stock issued under each Option shall be determined by the Board and shall be stated in the Option Agreement, but such purchase price shall, in the case of Incentive Stock Options, not be less than the Fair Market Value of Common Stock subject to the Option on the date the Option is granted, and, in the case of Options which do not constitute Incentive Stock Options, not be less than eighty-five percent (85%) of the Fair Market Value of the stock at the time the option is granted, except that the price shall be one hundred ten percent (110%) of the Fair Market Value in the case of any person or entity who owns stock comprising more than ten percent (10%) of the total combined voting power of all classes of stock of the Corporation or its Parent Corporation or Subsidiary. - 6.6 Options and Rights in Substitution for Stock Options Made by Other Corporations.
-Options may be granted under the Plan from time to time in substitution for stock options held by employees of corporations who become, or who became prior to the effective date of the Plan, employees of the Corporation, of any Parent Corporation or of any Subsidiary as a result of a merger or consolidation of the employing corporation with the Corporation, such Parent Corporation or such Subsidiary, or the acquisition by the Corporation, or the acquisition by the Corporation, or the acquisition by the Corporation, a Parent Corporation or a Subsidiary of stock of the employing corporation with the result that such employing corporation becomes a Subsidiary. - 6.7 Restricted Stock Option Purchase Agreement.
-Notwithstanding the foregoing, at the election of the Holder, the Option can be exercised provided that the Holder shall, as a condition of such exercise, execute and deliver the Restricted Stock Option Purchase Agreement (the "Purchase Agreement"), pursuant to which the Corporation shall be granted a "Repurchase Option" and "Right of First Refusal" as to all "Shares" (as such terms are defined in the Purchase Agreement). - 6.8 Restricted Stock Grant Agreement.
+6.5 Option Price.
+The purchase price of Common Stock issued under each Option shall be determined by the Board and shall be stated in the Option Agreement, but such purchase price shall, in the case of Incentive Stock Options, not be less than the Fair Market Value of Common Stock subject to the Option on the date the Option is granted, and, in the case of Options which do not constitute Incentive Stock Options, not be less than eighty-five percent (85%) of the Fair Market Value of the stock at the time the option is granted, except that the price shall be one hundred ten percent (110%) of the Fair Market Value in the case of any person or entity who owns stock comprising more than ten percent (10%) of the total combined voting power of all classes of stock of the Corporation or its Parent Corporation or Subsidiary.

+6.6 Options and Rights in Substitution for Stock Options Made by Other Corporations.
+Options may be granted under the Plan from time to time in substitution for stock options held by employees of corporations who become, or who became prior to the effective date of the Plan, employees of the Corporation, of any Parent Corporation or of any Subsidiary as a result of a merger or consolidation of the employing corporation with the Corporation, such Parent Corporation or such Subsidiary, or the acquisition by the Corporation, a Parent Corporation or a Subsidiary of all or a portion of the employing corporation by the Corporation, a Parent Corporation, a Parent Corporation, a Parent Corporation, a Parent Corporation or a Subsidiary of stock of the employing corporation with the result that such employing corporation becomes a Subsidiary.

+6.7 Restricted Stock Option Purchase Agreement.
+Notwithstanding the foregoing, at the election of the Holder, the Option can be exercised provided that the Holder shall, as a condition of such exercise, execute and deliver the Restricted Stock Option Purchase Agreement (the "Purchase Agreement"), pursuant to which the Corporation shall be granted a "Repurchase Option" and "Right of First Refusal" as to all "Shares" (as such terms are defined in the Purchase Agreement).

+6.8 Restricted Stock Grant Agreement.
 Each Grant shall be evidenced by the execution and delivery of a Restricted Stock Grant Agreement (the "Grant Agreement"), pursuant to which the Corporation shall be granted a "Repurchase Option" and "Right of First Refusal" as to all "Shares" (as such terms are defined in the Grant Agreement).